MiniDisc: Recording and transfer modes

 Modes marked in green are available for recordings made on the player, while those marked in red are available for music transferred from a PC.
 Capacities are official Sony figures; real world figures are usually slightly higher.
 Native MP3 support was added in second-generation Hi-MD players in the spring of 2005.
-SonicStage version 3.4, released in Feb 2006, introduced ripping CDs in bitrates 320 and 352 and added track transfer in ATRAC 192kbps to Hi-MD devices.
+SonicStage version 3.4, released in Feb 2006, introduced ripping CDs in bitrates 320 and 352 and added track transfer in ATRAC 192 kbit/s to Hi-MD devices.